geraldsilvertreebrands/spim/docs/architecture.md

 5.1 Sync from Magento for input attributes
 5.2 Sync to Magento for versioned attributes.
 Sync code needs to handle mapping between our and their data_types, eg we might store something as text, and Magento as a select, in which case we need to add attribute option values.

-## Phase 6: Pipelines
+## Phase 6: Pipelines ✅
-Create, edit, run and review pipeline runs
+Create, edit, run and review pipeline runs.
+Full implementation complete with UI, services, jobs, and testing.

 ## Roadmap References
 - Phase 2 — Attributes UI (`docs/phase2.md`)